The ABBOTT / ABBOT Family of Bishop's Stortford, Hertfordshire, Andover, Essex, MA and

 Parents: George Abbott and Hannah Chandler.

-1. Nathaniel Abbott was probably born about 1700.
+2. Nathaniel Abbott was born on 9 Jun 1700 in Andover.
 He died in 1770 in Concord.
 He married Penelope Ballard.

 Parents: Lieut.
 Nathaniel Abbott and Dorcas Hibbert